HelloWorldLTY/scELMo/readme.md

 To generate gene embeddings from sequence models (as seq2emb), please refer [seq2cells](https://github.com/GSK-AI/seq2cells) to install related packages.

+For users who cannot access OpenAI API, we provide an alternative solution based on [deepseekv2](https://www.deepseek.com/).
+Please refer the **Get outputs from LLMs** for more information.

 # Tutorials

 Please use the example ipynb notebook in each folders as instructions.
 Evaluations are included in the notebooks.
 The demo tutorial can be finished in a normal computer within 10 minutes with a prepared environment.